HeringtonPress/HeringtonPress.github.io/systems/olc.md

 The exception to this is if you have a camp setup outside the dungeon you may make a pitstop.
 Roll the Dungeon die once when exciting and again when re-entering though these rolls may never lower the clock beyond 3.
 ## Fighting
 ### Rounds
 Each Round the Guide describes what it appears like the monsters are going to do.
-Save against the number of filled slots you have, with a bonus for every empty slot, to act first.
+Save against 8, with a bonus for every empty slot, to act first.
 ### On Your Turn
 You take two actions per round.